LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

 ### Datatype Identification ( Inference )
 [Inference Notebook](DataTypeIdentification-Inference.ipynb)
 > [!IMPORTANT]
-> **openai_api_key** is required if you want to use L3 model else leave the field then inference will only run for L1 model
+> **openai_api_key** is required if you want to use L2 model, else leave the field then inference will only run for L1 model

 ## Performance